After their parents' relationship ended, the twins were separated and began two very contrasting lives.

 They both loved butter and spicy foods.
 They both read the endings of books before the beginnings.
 They both wrapped tape around pens to get a better grip.
 They both wore glasses and rubber bands around their wrists.
 And they both enjoyed playing practical jokes on friends.

 Of all the twins who participated in the Minnesota study, Yufe and Stohr had the most contrasting backgrounds.

 Soon, their families noticed, they began to form a bond that was close to something brotherly.
 At least, they said, the hate seemed to subside.

 However, their upbringings never stopped being a problem.
 Over time they just learned to avoid topics like religion and the war.

-Eventually, Yufe said he learned not to blame his brother for the circumstances that landed them on opposite sides of a deadly war.
+Eventually, Yufe said he learned not to blame his brother for the circumstances that landed them with very different experiences.

 “Children have no say in what they are taught,” he told the doctors.
 “If we had been switched, I would have taken Oskar’s place for sure.”